Students at 13 schools will eat free breakfast and lunch for the 2023-2024

 LunchApplication.com is an easy, secure and convenient way to apply for free or reduced meals.
 It has been designed to make it easy for you to know exactly what information you need to provide and to guide you through the process.
 Once your application has been received the district office will determine your eligibility and send you a letter with the results.

 To apply, simply go to LunchApplication.com or CLICK HERE to apply now!

 Need a paper application?

-Free and Reduced paper applications are also available from your child's school office or your cafeteria.
+Free and Reduced paper applications are available by clicking this link.
 These will need to be filled out and returned to the cafeteria or mailed to:

 Lincoln County Schools Child Nutrition